Tainted0n3/red-webpack/README.md

 # Configuration and design decisions

-Configuration files in JS format rather than JSON, this lets us export values so they are visible elsewhere during the setup.

-Within `webpack.config.js` and `babel.config.js`
+Configuration files for babel and webpack in JS format rather than JSON, this lets us export values so they are visible elsewhere during the setup within `webpack.config.js` and `babel.config.js`

 ## webpack.config.js